Women's association football: Asia and Oceania

 In 1989, Japan became the first country to have a semi-professional women's football league, the L. League – still in existence today as Division 1 of the Nadeshiko League.
 In 2020, Japan established the first-ever women's professional league in Asia, the WE League, which started on fall 2021.

 In Indonesia, the first recorded "national" women's football event, known as the "Kartini Cup", took place in 1981.
 The competition was held on an amateur level.
 Later competitions were also held in an amateur and semi-professional level, including the 1982 appearance of the first women's league, Galanita.
 The Pertiwi Cup, which drew contestants from throughout all of Indonesia, was first played in 2006.
 The first professional league was held in 2019 under the name Liga 1 Putri.

-In Australia, the W-League was formed in 2008.
+In Australia, the W-League, now known as A-League Women, was formed in 2008.

 In 2015, the Chinese Women's Super League (CWSL) was launched with an affiliated second division, CWFL.
 Previously, The Chinese Women's Premier Football League was initiated in 1997 and evolved to the Women's Super League in 2004.
 From 2011 to 2014, the league was named the Women's National Football League.

 The Indian Women's League was launched in 2016.
 The country has held the top-tier tournament, Indian Women's Football Championship, since 1991.